Improving Community Resilience

 Main results are achieved focusing on:

-• 1090 women and men, boys and girls were engaged in empowerment and advocacy interventions.
-Vulnerable women and victims of violence were provided emergency support, mentoring employment programs, psycho-social counselling, referral support, parenting support for women with children with disabilities.
+• 53 vulnerable women and victims of violence are provided emergency support, mentoring employment programs, psycho-social counseling, referral support, parenting support for women with children with disabilities.

 Project Outcome